 Commercial St / Copps Hill Ter real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Commercial St / Copps Hill Ter neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

-American households most often have a car, and regularly they have two or three.
-But households in the Commercial St / Copps Hill Ter neighborhood buck this trend.
-50.3% of the households in this neighborhood don't own a car at all.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Commercial St / Copps Hill Ter neighborhood have a highly unusual car ownership.
+51.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.7% of U.S. neighborhoods.

-Did you know that the Commercial St / Copps Hill Ter neighborhood has more Russian and Italian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Commercial St / Copps Hill Ter neighborhood has more Russian and Greek ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 8.8% of this neighborhood's residents have Russian ancestry and 26.4% have Italian ancestry.
+In fact, 7.8% of this neighborhood's residents have Russian ancestry and 3.2% have Greek ancestry.

 Commercial St / Copps Hill Ter is also pretty special linguistically.
 Significantly, 4.1% of its residents five years old and above primarily speak Russian at home.
 While this may seem like a small percentage, it is higher than 99.6% of the neighborhoods in America.